Sometimes the hardest hurdles we face are the ones we create ourselves. Meaning that they’re not really there – they’re only in our minds.

 If you can find a soul-mate, a genuine and highly compatible love relationship through a reputable dating site, why can’t you find a compatible roommate in the same way?

-That light bulb going on over my head was the basis for the whole roommate-matching idea that came to be Roommates4Boomers, a roommate-matching service specifically for women over 50 who are definitely not looking for a college-style or short-term living arrangement, but rather for forward-thinking, compatible, like-minded woman with whom they can share their home for some time.
+Roommate-matching sites exist, such as SilverNest, Roomi, Roomster, RoomEasy and so many others.
+SilverNest caters to older people specifically, who are definitely not looking for a college-style or short-term living arrangement, but rather for forward-thinking, compatible, like-minded people with whom they can share their home for some time.

 I don’t plan on my love relationship ever ending.
 But if for some reason, I do find myself living alone again one day in the future, I know my reaction will be not “Hell, no, I wouldn’t consider living with a roommate,” but rather, “I know I can find a compatible roommate.
 I don’t want to live alone.”